robe2/mapigniter2/documentation/install_windows.md

 ## Install Mapigntier2

+If you have multiple versions of PHP installed, where you have php, you may need to give the full path to php exe that IIS uses.

+e.g. "C:\Program Files (x86)\PHP\v5.6\php"  instead of php

 1. *Download* zip and *extract* to a web server folder
 1. Open **.env.example** in an editor such as notepad++ and saves as **.env**  as .env. (this is nneeded since win windows files start with . sometimes yield error during copy.
 1. create a postgres database and set your local configuration on **.env**